jmswisher/DevTopicInABox/README.md

 1. Download the resources.
 2. Review all the resources to become familiar with the topic.
 Be sure to get very familiar with the demo code.
 3. Practise the demo script, or make sure that you can play the video.
-4. Present your topic using the resources.
+4. Present the topic using the resources.
 5. Submit issues or pull requests if you have any problems to report or improvements to contribute.
+6. Submit an issue with the "usage report" label to share your experience using the topic box.
+Please be sure to include the following:
+  * Date
+  * Location
+  * What topic box did you use?
+  * How many people attended the event?
+  * Describe what went well and what could be improved